-By USAC Level 2 and TrainingPeaks Level 1 certified ALP Cycles Coach and Owner Alison Powers It’s finally summer time.
+It’s finally summer time.
 The weather is nice and the days are long.
-However, for many bike racers, July and August are tough months, motivation wise.
-Early season races have come and gone, goals have either been met or not quite achieved, you pretty much know how your race season is going to turn out (or it's over), and the motivation to train and race is weaning.
+However, for many bike racers, June is a tough month, motivation wise.
+Early season races have come and gone, goals have either been met or not quite achieved, you pretty much know how your season is going to turn out, and the motivation to train and race is weaning.
 Just as bike riding is at its best, people are tiring of riding and training.

 The question becomes how to stay motivated to train and race through the entire race season which can last until September.